bitovi/documentcss/pages/guides/setup.md

     > cd path/to/myproject
     > npm install documentjs --save-dev

-*The `--sav-dev` flag saves DocumentJS in your `package.json` so other people who are working on your project can also use DocumentJS.*
+*The `--save-dev` flag saves DocumentJS in your `package.json` so other people who are working on your project can also use DocumentJS.*

 ## Configuration